JesusGonzalezA/CalendarApp_Frontend/README.md

 calendar.
 You need an account to do all the operations.
 You can only delete and update your events. \
 On the other hand, you can see others' events.
 This is a very helpful tool for teams.

 :warning: **I may have deleted the connection.
-See the backend and create yours in that case: ** https://github.com/JesusGonzalezA/CalendarApp_Backend  \
+See the backend and create yours in that case** https://github.com/JesusGonzalezA/CalendarApp_Backend  \

 https://jesusgonzaleza-calendar.herokuapp.com/login \